Rolisteam/DiceParser/HelpMe.md

 kX
 ```

-The option sorts the resulting die list and select the X higher dice.
+The option sorts the resulting die list and selects the X higher dice.

 ### Explode and Keep